sensu/sensu-docs/content/sensu-go/6.4/api/_index.md

 ## Request size limit

 The default limit for API request body size is 0.512 MB.
-Use the [`--api-request-limit` backend configuration flag][21] to customize the API request body size limit if needed.
+Use the [`api-request-limit` backend configuration option][21] to customize the API request body size limit if needed.

 ## Access control